Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 Just replace `{favorite_color}` with a route parameter and use it in the response.

+After adding it, head to the Swagger UI (/swagger) and try entering different color values like blue, red, or yellow in the input field.

 Hint: Use string `favorite_color` inside the lambda.

 2. Checkpoint: Now let’s handle numbers using constraints.